olivier-lemerdy-kry/devleancoffee-apidoc/README.md

 ## Logging in the application

-You can log in the application with `user / password` couple of credentials.
+You can log in the application with `user / password` credentials pair.

 ## Swagger / OpenAPI 3